 Blizzard Entertainment is one of the most prominent names in the gaming industry.
 Known for creating many classic franchises such as Warcraft, StarCraft, and Diablo, Blizzard titles have been the favorite for many gamers over the past two decades.

 Although the company may have been the subject of some controversy in recent times (most of it related to politics and microtransactions), this doesn’t change the fact that it has given us some of the best games ever made.

-So, in this article, we’ll go over all the games that Blizzard Entertainment has ever released, starting with some of their lesser-known titles from the early 90s and then making our way to the money factories that are their more recent releases.
+In this list, we’ll go over all the games that Blizzard Entertainment has ever released, starting with some of their lesser-known titles from the early 90s and then making our way to the money factories that are their more recent releases.

 The Early Days – Silicon & Synapse